Loading...

 (c) 15 m (d) 45 m

-Solution: There are two methods to reach the answer.
-One longer way is, first, to find the car's acceleration, then use the equation $v=v_0+at$ and solve for $t$.
-Another much shorter way, which is suitable for AP Physics kinematics practice problems, is to use the formula below \[\Delta x=\frac{v_1+v_2}{2}\Delta t\] Substituting the known numerical values into it and solving for $t$, we will find \begin{align*} \Delta x&=\frac{v_1+v_2}{2}\Delta t\\\\ &=\frac{5+7}{2}(5) \\\\&=\boxed{30\quad {\rm m}}\end{align*} Hence, the correct answer is (b).
+Solution: There are two methods to arrive at the answer.
+The longer way is to first find the car's acceleration, then use the equation $v=v_0+at$ and solve for $t$.
+A much shorter way, which is suitable for the AP Physics exam, is to use the following formula: \[\Delta x=\frac{v_1+v_2}{2}\Delta t\] Substituting the known numerical values into this formula and solving for $t$, we find \begin{align*} \Delta x&=\frac{v_1+v_2}{2}\Delta t\\\\ &=\frac{5+7}{2}(5) \\\\&=\boxed{30\quad {\rm m}}\end{align*} Hence, the correct answer is (b).

 Problem (14): From the top of a height of 25 m, a bullet is thrown vertically into the air with an initial velocity of $20\,{\rm m/s}$.
 After how many seconds does the direction of motion of the bullet change?